habitat-sh/habitat/components/docs-chef-io/content/habitat/origin-keys.md

 - [Create an origin]({{< relref "origins" >}}) or join an origin by [invitation]({{< relref "origin-rbac#manage-origin-membership-with-hab-origin-invitations" >}})

 When you create an origin, Chef Habitat Builder automatically generates _origin keys_.
-Origin key cryptography is asymmetric: it has a public origin key that you can distribute freely, and a private origin key that you should distribute only to users of the origin.
+Origin key cryptography is asymmetric: it has a public origin key that you can distribute freely, and a private origin key (also called a "signing key") that you should distribute only to users of the origin.
-All Chef Habitat Builder users with access to the origin can view the origin public key revisions in the origin key tab (Builder > Origin > Keys) and download the origin public key, but only users with the origin 'administrator' or 'owner' roles can view or download the origin private key, or change the origin key pair.
+All Chef Habitat Builder users with access to the origin can view the public origin key revisions in the origin key tab (Builder > Origin > Keys) and download the public origin key, but only users with the origin 'administrator' or 'owner' roles can view or download the private origin key, or change the origin key pair.

 | Keys Actions | Read-Only | Member | Maintainer | Administrator | Owner |
 |---------|-------|-------|-------|-------|-------|